 Artglass made by Groglass is the most used type of glass in our workshop and important part of our glass range.
-The glass is are made in a state of the art factory in Europe and features low-iron (water-white) float glass for superb clarity and the most neutral reflected colour in the industry.
+The glass is made in a state of the art factory in Latvia and features low-iron (water-white) float glass for superb clarity and the most neutral reflected colour in the industry.
 It is also available with a UV protective coating.
-We supply artglass from conservation grade thiught to Museum standard.
+We supply artglass from conservation grade through to Museum standard.

 What is Anti Reflective glass?

 When light passes from air into glass and then back into air, the transitions cause part of it to be reflected.
 Artglass AR coating alters the light transmission qualities of glass surfaces, virtually eliminating reflections and maximising light transmission.

 Conventional picture framing glass typically reflects 8% of incoming light, distracting the viewer with mirror-like reflections.
 With Artglass AR, light reflection is as low as 0.5% thus offering 16 times less reflection and eliminating any mirror-like effects.
 Artglass AR provides 99% light transmission, making it practically invisible, so all the viewer observes is pure art.

 True Colour Rendering